The IRA Charitable Rollover Is Back for 2014!

-The charitable IRA rollover legislation allows you to transfer lifetime gifts up to $100,000 using funds from your individual retirement account (IRA) without undesirable tax effects.
+The charitable IRA rollover legislation, which has just been extended through December 31, 2014, allows you to transfer lifetime gifts up to $100,000 using funds from your individual retirement account (IRA) without undesirable tax effects.

 You may contribute funds this way if: